About Us

 Director, U.S. Naval Hospital Rota

 Capt.
 Michael Mercado is a native of Stockton, California.
-He entered naval service via the Health Professional Scholarship Program and earned his Doctor of Medicine degree from Loma Linda University in 2004.
-In 2007, he completed a residency in Family Medicine at Naval Hospital Camp Pendleton.
+He entered naval service via the Health Professions Scholarship Program and earned his Doctor of Medicine degree from Loma Linda University in 2004.
+In 2007, he completed a residency in Family Medicine at U.S. Naval Hospital Camp Pendleton.

 He most recently served as Executive Officer, U.S. Navy Medicine Readiness & Training Command, Sigonella, Italy; Detachment Souda Bay, Greece; and U.S. Navy Medicine Readiness & Training Unit, Bahrain.

-His staff assignments include Director of Force Medical Readiness, Bureau of Medicine & Surgery; Director of Medical Services, Naval Hospital Bremerton, Wash.; Associate Director, Family Medicine Residency Program, NHCP; and Department Head of Family Medicine, U.S. Naval Hospital Guam.
+His staff assignments include Director of Force Medical Readiness, Bureau of Medicine & Surgery; Director of Medical Services, U.S. Naval Hospital Bremerton, Wash.; Associate Director, Family Medicine Residency Program, U.S. Naval Hospital Camp Pendleton; and Department Head of Family Medicine, U.S. Naval Hospital Guam.

-Operationally, Mercado served as Regimental Surgeon, 6th Marine Regiment, Second Marine Division; deployed as an embedded medical advisor to the 1st Brigade, 203rd Corps, Afghan National Army, Afghanistan Regional Security Integration Command-East during Operation Enduring Freedom; and as Task Force Surgeon, Task Force Southwest, Rotation 1 in support of Operation Freedom Sentinel and Resolute Support Mission, where he advised the medical commander, 215th Corps, ANA, on health service support delivery and tactical combat casualty care training in support of kinetic operations in Helmand province.
+Operationally, Mercado served as Regimental Surgeon, 6th Marine Regiment, Second Marine Division; deployed as an embedded medical advisor to the 1st Brigade, 203rd Corps, Afghan National Army, Afghanistan Regional Security Integration Command-East during Operation Enduring Freedom; and as Task Force Surgeon, Task Force Southwest, Rotation 1, in support of Operation Freedom Sentinel and Resolute Support Mission, where he advised the medical commander, 215th Corps, Afghan National Army, on health service support delivery and tactical combat casualty care training in support of kinetic operations in Helmand province.

-A committed educator, Mercado served as core residency faculty at NHCP, and teaching consultant at the Camp Lejeune and Fort Belvoir Family Medicine residency programs.
+A committed educator, Mercado served as core residency faculty at U.S. Naval Hospital Camp Pendleton, and teaching consultant at the Camp Lejeune and Fort Belvoir Family Medicine residency programs.
 He has a faculty appointment to the Uniformed Services University of the Health Sciences as an Assistant Professor of Family Medicine, and has authored numerous peer-reviewed publications.

-Mercado is a diplomate of the American Board of Family Medicine, a Fellow of the American Academy of Family Physicians, and a member of the Uniformed Services Academy of Family Physicians, where he served on the Board of Directors from 2016-2019.
-He is the recipient of the Arnold P. Gold Foundation Humanism in Medicine Award for the Military Health System, NHCP Family Medicine Staff of the Year, Uniformed Services Academy of Family Physicians President’s Award, Department of Defense Innovation Award, and the Surgeon General’s Team Power Award.
+Mercado is a diplomate of the American Board of Family Medicine, a Fellow of the American Academy of Family Physicians, and a member of the Uniformed Services Academy of Family Physicians, where he served on the Board of Directors from 2016 to 2019.
+He is the recipient of the Arnold P. Gold Foundation Humanism in Medicine Award for the Military Health System, U.S. Naval Hospital Camp Pendleton Family Medicine Staff of the Year, Uniformed Services Academy of Family Physicians President’s Award, Department of Defense Innovation Award, and the Surgeon General’s Team Power Award.

 His military decorations include the Legion of Merit, Meritorious Service Medal (four awards), Navy and Marine Corps Commendation Medal (two awards), Combat Action Ribbon, Military Outstanding Volunteer Service Medal (two awards), and other personal and unit awards.